enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/client/webservice.rst

 Server side
 ********************

 The web service is not active on any engine by default.
-To activate it, see the administration guide.
+To activate it, see the :doc:`administration guide<admin/gui>`.

 It is not necessary to enable the service on all JQM nodes.
 It is actually recommended to dedicate a node that will not host jobs (or few) to the WS.
 Moreover, it is a standard web application with purely stateless sessions,